kubermatic/docs/content/kubecarrier/v0.3/tutorials_howtos/how_to_contribute_to_kubecarrier/_index.en.md

 *   See [CONTRIBUTING.md](https://github.com/kubermatic/kubermatic/blob/master/CONTRIBUTING.md) for instructions on the developer certificate of origin that we require
 *   Familiarization with Hugo for building static site locally is suggested for documentation contribution
 *   Kubernetes knowledge is also recommended
-*   The KubeCarrier [documentation](https://github.com/kubermatic/kubecarrier) is currently available only in the English
+*   The KubeCarrier [documentation](https://github.com/kubermatic/kubecarrier) is currently available only in English
 *   We have a simple code of conduct that should be adhered to

 ## Steps in Contributing to Kubermatic KubeCarrier